Gator defender Emilia Eriksen (5) throws the ball in for Florida during their 5-0 win over UNF on Sunday. (Photo by: Hunter Zbarsky)

 Less than two minutes later, another Gator newcomer earned their first collegiate goal.
 Sophia Sindelar joined Tsakiris on the scoresheet with a stunning left-footed shot.

-Sindelar spoke on what went through her mind when taking a shot from nearly 30 yards away.
+Sindelar took the shot from nearly 30 yards away.

-“As soon as I saw that I had that space… I just decided to go for it.”
+“As soon as I saw that I had that space … I just decided to go for it,” Sindelar said.

-Tsakiris and Sindelar followed their goals with steady control of possession in the midfield; however, Florida was not willing to slow down.
+Tsakiris and Sindelar followed their goals with steady control of possession in the midfield.
+However, Florida (2-1) was not willing to slow down.

-Junior forward Lena Bailey also opened her account for the season towards the end of the half.
-She drove in and had a shot deflected into the far-right corner giving the Gators a three-goal advantage.
+Junior forward Lena Bailey also opened her account for the season toward the end of the half.
+She drove in and had a shot deflected into the far-right corner to give the Gators a three-goal advantage.

 The halftime break did nothing to slow down Florida’s attack.
-Jumping straight into the attack, another freshman made her mark in the first minute of the second period.
-Addy Hess drove into the Osprey’s defense and sent a cross which Njeri Butts headed past the keeper for Florida’s fourth.
+Jumping straight into the attack, another freshman made her mark in the first minute of the second half.
+Addy Hess drove into the Osprey’s defense and sent a cross which Njeri Butts headed past the keeper for Florida’s fourth goal.

 After her first collegiate goal Thursday, Butts joined Katie Johnston as Florida’s top scorer this season with two scores apiece.